+Boy, do I have a love affair with the Golden Gate Bridge.
 I love how at the top of almost any hill in San Francisco, you can see the towers peeking out between the fog.
-I love how giddy driving under it still makes me even though we moved to San Francisco over 5 years ago.
+I love how giddy driving under it still makes me even though we moved to San Francisco over 6 years ago.

 Yes, the fog in the Foggy City has a name.
 His name is Karl.
 And Karl is a whole personality here in San Francisco (and has an Instagram account.)
 I personally yell at him all the time when he spoils sunny day plans.
 Ahh, ’tis the struggle of living in the Bay Area.